vishful/lab-angular-layout/README.md

 # ProGrad Lab | Angular Layout

+## Introduction

+Mike has recently learnt Angular and wants to to try out his first ever Angular application.
+He has just started and he know where he stands.
+So he decided to build a very simple layout.

+The layout he has shared is similar to what we have discussed during the code along.
+With your learnings from the code along, we thought you could help out Mike.
+What say ProGrad?

 ## Learning Goals

-After this lesson, you will be able to:
+After this lab, you will be able to:

 - Create a static Angular application with Angular CLI.
 - Build an Angular application with multiple components.